 Hypoxic Ischemic Encephalopathy (HIE) is a specific type of brain damage that can occur during labor and delivery or in the neonatal period when a baby’s brain fails to receive adequate oxygen and blood flow.
 Sadly, HIE is the cause of neonatal deaths and brain injury.

 There are numerous ways your baby could suffer oxygen deprivation that leads to HIE.
 Some of them are due to the negligence of doctors and hospitals.
-Some of the most common ways include, but are not limited to:
+One common cause includes failure by doctors, midwives and nurses to recognize fetal distress on an electronic fetal monitor.

 There are numerous signs and symptoms that the baby may have suffered a hypoxic episode in utero.
 Doctors, nurses, and healthcare professionals that see these signs need to consider the possibility that the baby may be suffering from too little oxygen.
 Some of the signs include: